oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer.md

 #### get_subresource

-Retrieve a set of records of children customers assigned to a specific customer record.
+Retrieve a set of records of child customers assigned to a specific customer record.

 #### get_relationship

-Retrieve IDs of children customers records assigned to a specific customer record.
+Retrieve IDs of child customers records assigned to a specific customer record.

 #### update_relationship

-Replace the list of children customers assigned to a specific customer record.
+Replace the list of child customers assigned to a specific customer record.

 {@request:json_api}
 Example: